Gurubase/gurubase-widget/examples/sphinx/README.md

         bgColor: "YOUR_BG_COLOR", // Optional - Widget background color
         iconUrl: "YOUR_ICON_URL", // Optional - Widget icon URL
         name: "YOUR_NAME" // Optional - Widget name
-    };
+        overlapContent: "false" // Optional - Whether to overlap the main content or shrink its width with the sidebar };

     // Load the GuruBase widget